Why Did the Chicken Cross the Road?

 Albert Einstein:

-Whether the chicken crossed the road or the road crossed the chicken depends on your frame of reference.
+Did the chicken really cross the road, or did the road move beneath the chicken?
+It depends on your frame of reference.

 TS Eliot: